-- 1. Park the vehicle on a level surface. - 2.
-Check the brake fluid level at the reservoir.
+- 1. Park the vehicle on a level surface. - Check the brake fluid level at the reservoir.
 The fluid level should be between the upper MAX and lower MIN lines. - 3.
-If the level is below the upper MAX line, add brake fluid: - Clean any dirt and debris from around the reservoir cap. а - b.
+If the level is below the upper MAX line, add brake fluid: - a.
+Clean any dirt and debris from around the reservoir cap. - b.
 Remove the cap. - c.
-Add fluid until it reaches the upper MAX line. - Reinstall the cap. d. - Clean any spilled brake fluid from the area. e - f Dispose of the unused portion of the brake fluid. - Press and hold the brake pedal fully down for a few seconds.
-4
+Add fluid until it reaches the upper MAX line. - Reinstall the cap. - e.
+Clean any spilled brake fluid from the area. - f.
+Dispose of the unused portion of the brake fluid. - Press and hold the brake pedal fully down for a few seconds.